How to Create a Graphic Design Resume for Maximum Impact

-You don’t need every element in your graphic design resume to be perfectly spaced and aligned, but it’s good to start with some space.
+You don’t need every element in your graphic design resume to be perfectly spaced and aligned, but starting with some space is good.
 This creates a calming effect on the eyes and a pleasant feeling.
 It makes the entire layout easier to read.

-White space is essential in any visual presentation, whether that presentation is on paper, on the web, or product packaging.
+White space is essential in any visual presentation, whether on paper, on the web, or product packaging.
 Whether you’re creating a resume or graphic design portfolio, you should pay attention to using the “white” spaces on the page or the “blank” canvas that is your resume or portfolio.

 11 – Get a second pair of eyes on your work.